 A course student agreement will be sent to you upon completion of registration.
 Please sign, return it and read it carefully as it affects your legal rights.
 Bring the signed document to the first day of the course or return it via email to Sergeant_RescueTng@outlook.com.
 If you are a minor, a parent or guardian must sign the document as well.
 Without a signed document, you cannot participate in the course.
 SRTC course participants, including minors, will have unsupervised free time throughout the course.
 Any activities during the free time are not part of the SRTC training program and are at the sole risk of the participant.

-State College University park Airport is nearby and transportation to and from the airport will be made available.
-Only transportation to and from University Park Airport is provided.
+State College University park Airport is nearby and transportation to and from the airport will be made available for a small fee.
+Contact us for more information.

 The airport also has a rental car agency on site.
 (Enterprise)